kalelmoura/moneyXray/README.md

 ## Deploy your own copy

-To run Money X-Ray on your own bank statements and deploy your own copy - you will need your own [Anthropic API key](https://console.anthropic.com).
-Your key stays private to your deployment, and your data never touches anyone else's server.
+To run Money X-Ray on your own bank statements and deploy your own copy:
+You will need your own [Anthropic API key](https://console.anthropic.com) Your key stays private to your deployment, and your data never touches anyone else's server.

 1. **Fork this repo** to your own GitHub account (Fork button, top right).
 2. **Import it into Vercel** at [vercel.com/new](https://vercel.com/new) and select your forked repo.